luke2533/Oceania-Airlines/README.md

 ### 2.4 Images and Videos

 - logo - Oceania Airlines logo
-- image-1 - Slideshow image of Hawaii
-- image-2 - Slideshow image of New Zealand
-- image-3 - Slideshow image of Papua New Guinea
-- image-4 - Slideshow image of Australia
-- image-5 - Image of a plane
+- image-1 - Image of a plane
-- image-6 - Image of a flight attendant
+- image-2 - Image of a flight attendant
-- image-7 - Image of airport
+- image-3 - Image of airport
-- image-8 - image of Hawaii 2
+- image-4 - image of Hawaii
-- image-9 - image of Papua New Guinea 2
+- image-5 - image of Fiji
-- image-10 - image of Australia 2
+- image-6 - image of Australia
-- image-11 - image of New Zealand 2
+- image-7 - image of New Zealand
 - video-1 - Video of Hawaii (slideshow)

 ### 2.5 Wireframes